 Rye High School English teacher George Krycha hadn’t planned on becoming “Chief Horticulturist” at the school, but the location of his classroom provided an unexpected bonus.
 Next door is a storage space that once served as the school’s greenhouse, and it happens that Krycha is a passionate home gardener.

 In this instance, passion and opportunity came together, but the greenhouse was in tough shape.
 “First we had to clean out all the stuff that was being stored in the space and find other places for it,” said Krycha.
 “I thought it would be an awful shame to let this space go to waste.
 The glass roof had partitioned panes along with an ancient crankshaft but the waterproof flooring was gone.”

 That rusted crankshaft is still in place, while Krycha and club members search for someone who might be able to fix it.
 The flooring is the main obstacle right now.
+They read many top articles on flooring but still couldn’t figure it out.
 “We need waterproof flooring to make it a real working space.
 Right now, if we opened the roof, the water would leak down into the art room and they’d be very unhappy,” he said.

 A variety of hydroponic growing pans filled with lettuces, herbs, and peas currently enjoy the sunny environment of the greenhouse.
 Hydroponic farming, or growing plants without soil saves space and water and it speeds growth.